How to Create a Photography Website: 11 Simple Steps

 Online Store

 If you want to make a few cents from your snaps, then you need an online store.
-On Wix, Squarespace, and GoDaddy, this can be done by upgrading to a price plan which unlocks ecommerce functionality.
+On Wix, GoDaddy, this can be done by upgrading to a price plan which unlocks ecommerce functionality.

 Blog